KingsMentor/MobileVisionBarcodeScanner/README.md

 }
 ```

-as you can see, `BarcodeRetriever` interface  handles the calback when a code is scanned successfully based on specified attributes.
+as you can see, `BarcodeRetriever` interface  handles the callback when a code is scanned successfully based on specified attributes.

 #### Extras